hashicorp/packer/website/source/docs/builders/qemu.html.md

 ---
 description: |
     The Qemu Packer builder is able to create KVM and Xen virtual machine images.
-    Support for Xen is experimental at this time.
 layout: docs
 page_title: 'QEMU - Builders'
 sidebar_current: 'docs-builders-qemu'